 Boosting a guitar's signal is easy, but it takes a sophisticated device to do it without adding distortion or affecting tone and response.
-One of the few pedals to actually achieve this is the hand-built Katana Clean Boost, from Keeley Electronics.
+One of the few pedals to actually achieve this is the hand-built Katana Clean boost pedal, from Keeley Electronics.

 The secrets to the Katana's practically limitless headroom are audiophile-grade components and a specially designed I.C. known as a charge pump.
 This muscular circuit doubles the nine-volt input voltage to 18-volts before a set of FET transistors smoothly amplifies the sound.